GenericMappingTools/gmt/doc/rst/source/devdocs/api.rst

 GMT_Read_Data_ or GMT_Read_VirtualFile_.
-However, if this leads to unacceptable memory usage or if the program logic is particularly simple, you may obtain one data record at the time via GMT_Get_Record_ and write one at the time with GMT_Put_Record_.
+However, if this leads to unacceptable memory usage or if the program logic is particularly simple, you may obtain one data record at the time via GMT_Get_Record_ and write one at a time with GMT_Put_Record_.
 For row-by-row i/o for grids there is the corresponding function GMT_Get_Row_.
 There are additional overhead involved in setting up record-by-record processing, which is the topic of this section.